4 ways to automate staff one-to-ones

 - A direct report's performance is becoming a concern and records need to be defensible

-- HR wants the team's 1-to-1 outputs visible at a portfolio level
+- HR wants to see the whole team's 1-to-1 outputs in one place

 #2 - One-to-one with prompts

-Who it's for: Mid-career managers, second-line managers responsible for the quality of 1-to-1s across a team of managers, or organisations where 1-to-1 quality is uneven across the cohort.
+Who it's for: Mid-career managers, second-line managers responsible for the quality of 1-to-1s across a team of managers, or organisations where 1-to-1 quality is uneven across the team.

 Available on: Standard.

-A one-to-one with prompts is the standard agenda with rich-text panels alongside each section telling the manager what to listen for and how to push past surface answers.
-The panels are written as a coaching senior manager would talk to a junior one if they were sitting in.
-The Manager Tools guidance on 1-to-1 structure is the closest published version of this; the canvas turns the principles into a runnable script that lives on the manager's phone during the conversation.
+What it is: The standard agenda with guidance panels next to each section telling the manager what to listen for and how to push past surface answers.
+The panels read the way a senior manager would coach a junior one if they were sitting in.
+The Manager Tools guidance on 1-to-1 structure is the closest published version of this.
+The canvas turns those principles into a script the manager can follow on their phone during the conversation.

-A multi-site retail operator with 20+ store managers running weekly 1-to-1s with their teams is the canonical operator.
-Some managers are naturals; some run the 30 minutes as a status report.
+In practice: Take a multi-site retail business with 20+ store managers running weekly 1-to-1s with their teams.
+Some managers are naturals.
+Some run the 30 minutes as a status report.
 The "Their words, not yours" panel above the "what's gone well" field stops the manager from filling in their own version of the week.
-The "Listen for things YOU can unblock" panel above the blockers field reframes blockers as actionable for the manager, not just venting.
-The "Three max" panel above the priorities list forces selection.
+The "Listen for things YOU can unblock" panel above the blockers field turns blockers into something the manager can act on, not just venting.
+The "Three max" panel above the priorities list forces a choice.
 The "Ask this every 1-to-1" panel above the growth field stops growth being skipped.
-The "Specific, owned, due" panel above the actions checklist stops vague intent ("we'll look into that") from being treated as an action.
+The "Specific, owned, due" panel above the actions checklist stops a vague "we'll look into that" being treated as an action.

 - New managers run 1-to-1s with the depth of experienced ones from day 1

-- The "fine, all good" deflection pattern is structurally harder to land
+- The "fine, all good" brush-off is much harder to get away with

-- Growth gets discussed even when there's no obvious agenda for it
+- Growth gets discussed even when there's no obvious reason to raise it

-- Actions are specific enough to be checkable at the next 1-to-1
+- Actions are specific enough to check at the next 1-to-1

-When to upgrade from this version: when the 1-to-1 needs to encode a clear cadence across the conversation (One-to-One #3), or when the outcomes need to be defensible records against a future performance dispute (One-to-One #4).
+When to upgrade: When you want a photo record of the agreed actions (One-to-One #3), or when the outcomes need to be records you can defend against a future performance dispute (One-to-One #4).

 Available on: Standard.

-When to upgrade from this version: when 1-to-1 outcomes need to be defensible against a performance dispute (One-to-One #4).
+When to upgrade: When 1-to-1 outcomes need to be signed by both sides to be defensible against a performance dispute (One-to-One #4).

 #4 - One-to-one with photo and signatures